ganeti/ganeti/man/gnt-instance.rst

 the first and third disks.

 The third form (when passing either the ``--iallocator`` or the ``--new-secondary`` option) is designed to change secondary node of the instance.
-Specifying ``--iallocator`` makes the new secondary be selected automatically by the specified allocator plugin, otherwise the new secondary node will be the one chosen manually via the ``--new-secondary`` option.
+Specifying ``--iallocator`` makes the new secondary be selected automatically by the specified allocator plugin (use ``.`` to indicate the default allocator), otherwise the new secondary node will be the one chosen manually via the ``--new-secondary`` option.

 Note that it is not possible to select an offline or drained node as a new secondary.